verfade/examples/documentation/tomcat.md

 # How to configure Tomcat to use resources outside the WAR
 See [https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Virtual_webapp](https://tomcat.apache.org/tomcat-7.0-doc/config/context.html#Virtual_webapp).

-Create a file `myProject.xml` in the Tomcat directory `/conf/Catalina/localhost` with the following text:
+Create a file `myWarName.xml` in the Tomcat directory `/conf/Catalina/localhost` with the following text:

 ```xml
 <Context reloadable="true">